mah0x211/lua-configh/README.md

 **Returns**

 - `ok:boolean`: `true` on success, or `false` on failure.
-- `err:string`: error message if the definition macro failed to be written.
+- `err:string`: error message if the file failed to be written.